-In today’s digital landscape, cyber security has become increasingly important.
-As more and more businesses and organisations rely on technology to conduct their operations, they also become more vulnerable to cyber attacks.
+In today’s digital landscape, the significance of AI in cyber security has escalated alongside the growing reliance of businesses and organizations on technology for their operations, making them more susceptible to cyber attacks.

-Cyber security professionals must continually adapt to new and evolving threats, and one tool that is increasingly being used is artificial intelligence (AI).
-In this blog post, we’ll explore the role of AI in cyber security, its potential benefits, and the challenges associated with its use.
+Cyber security professionals must continually adapt to evolving threats, and amidst this, an increasingly utilized tool is artificial intelligence (AI).
+In this blog post, we’ll explore the role of AI in cybersecurity, its potential benefits, and the challenges associated with its use.

 The Benefits of Cyber Security and AI